cea2aj/essence/README.md

 # essence
-My preferred terminal environment which includes oh-my-zsh, powerline, vim, byobu, and gruvbox
+My preferred terminal environment which includes zsh, byobu, and vim with an agnoster and gruvbox theme.

+Warning: The installer will overwrite existing .vimrc or .zshrc files.